Listen To New NAPALM DEATH Song 'Backlash Just Because'

 U.K. grindcore pioneers NAPALM DEATH will release their new studio album, "Throes Of Joy In The Jaws Of Defeatism", on September 18 via Century Media Records.
 The follow-up to 2015's "Apex Predator - Easy Meat" was again recorded with longtime producer Russ Russell and features artwork by Frode Sylthe.

-The official lyric video for first single off "Throes Of Joy In The Jaws Of Defeatism", a song called "Backlash Just Because", can be seen below.
+The official lyric video for the first single off "Throes Of Joy In The Jaws Of Defeatism", a song called "Backlash Just Because", can be seen below.

 NAPALM DEATH vocalist Mark "Barney" Greenway commented: "This song in particular really spurred me on when I was writing lyrics for the album overall.
 It's raucous and traditional, but also quirky and discordant and ultimately catchy as anything in the context of rampaging noise.
 Lyrically, it was directed at the spiteful art of creating easy targets and fomenting paranoia and revulsion, which is something that I feel has become de rigueur in very recent times.
 I really let loose on the more sporadic vocals at the end of the song — it's a real barkfest at that point.
 Lovely."